SteveBeeblebrox/KVP/README.md

   + Characters in keys and values can be escaped; however, not all occurrences of special characters need to be escaped
     + Any `:` in the value do not need to be escaped
     + Quotes in the key do not need to be escaped
+## Miscellaneous
+### Images
+There are several images inside of the `assets` folder that can be used for file icons or other references to KVP parsing or support within a program.